littlejohn-c/carl-baby/README.md

 - 👋 Hi, I’m @carl-baby
-- 👀 I’m interested in data science
+- 👀 I’m interested in getting a job
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on any beginner projects
 - 📫 How to reach me ...